Donor stewardship is about showing appreciation for donors. This outlines the best way to do that in the context of a letter.

 Thank them again.

 It never hurts to thank them twice.
 Your first “thank you” was for their previous action of donating.
-Aim this “thank you” toward the future: express your gratitude to them for being part of your community, of something special, and that you look forward to your work together.
+Aim this “thank you” toward the future: express your gratitude to them for being part of your community and part of something special, and tell them that you look forward to your work together.

-Below is a sample stewardship letter that can serve as a jumping-off point for you as you write your own, personalized thank-you letters.
+Below is a sample stewardship letter from the chancellor’s office that can serve as a jumping-off point for you as you write your own, personalized thank-you letters.